zwettemaan/TightenerDocs/Docs/Aspects/Installing.md

 Uninstalling is done by running the uninstall script.

 You would also install a copy of the License Manager, and switch it to developer mode to create a developer account.

+A lot of aspects in Tightener are driven by way of command line scripts, `.tql` scripts, and the `config.ini` file.

+Care has been taken to make all of these files human-readable.
+Feel free to browse the release version and inspect the many scripts and samples that have been provided.